 - In July 2017, we announced publication of a research article in a prestigious journal, Clinical Immunology, entitled: "Oral treatment with Foralumab, a fully human anti-CD3 monoclonal antibody, prevents skin xenograft rejection in humanized mice".
 This is the first-ever published report demonstrating the potential of oral therapy with Foralumab for inflammatory diseases such as NASH.
 Foralumab is the only fully human engineered anti-CD3 mAb in clinical development to date. - In July 2017, we announced enrollment of the first patient in a phase IIa clinical trial (CDK-125a-010) with Milciclib in patients with refractory hepatocellular carcinoma ("HCC").
-Top line data from this trial, being conducted in Italy, Israel, Greece and Turkey, is expected in Q4 2018.
+Top line data from this trial, being conducted in Italy, Greece and Turkey, was announced on December 8, 2017 as a result of the IDMC completing an interim analysis of the safety and pharmacokinetic data from the first six patients who had received and completed an initial cycle of treatment with Milciclib and found that Milciclib was safe and well tolerated with no drug-related serious adverse effects in patients with unresectable or metastatic HCC.
 The primary objective of this multi-center, multi-country phase IIa clinical study is to evaluate the safety of Milciclib in HCC patients who fail to respond to or are intolerant to the existing standard of care treatment. - On August 16, 2017, we announced that further to the proposals announced on July 12, 2017, the holders of the Company's Convertible Loan Note ("CLN Holders") and the Company's Warrant Holders ("Warrant Holders") have passed the resolutions that were put to them to convert all of the loan notes and vary the terms of the warrants substantially prior to the intended deadline for consent.
 Accordingly the full £12,969,219 (at par value) of the CLNs have now been converted into ordinary shares (including accrued interest), resulting in the issue of 27,645,013 new ordinary shares in the Company.
-Therefore the fully diluted issued share capital of the Company is 138,216,920 ordinary shares (assuming all options and warrants, vested and unvested, exercised and exercisable, were converted).
+Therefore the fully diluted issued share capital of the Company is 138,216,920 ordinary shares (assuming all options and warrants, vested and unvested, exercised and exercisable, were converted). - On November 23, 2017, we announced that Milciclib met its primary endpoints in two phase II clinical trials in patients with thymic carcinoma and thymoma.
+The treatment requires with Milciclib (150mg/day; 7 days on/7 days off) was safe and well tolerated in these patients with continuing expose of up to 5 years.
+In both clinical trials it was demonstrated that treatment with Milciclib was efficacious and met progression free survival as the primary endpoint and overall survival as a secondary endpoint. - Between November 20, 2017 and December 15, 2017 we raised an additional \$823,812 (£625,000) through the wire of 416,666 new ordinary shares at a price of \$1.98 (£1.50) per share.